mthcht/awesome-lists/Lists/ASNs/README.md

 ## Description
-This project contains scripts to fetch and process data related to bad Autonomous System Numbers (ASNs) most used in phishing attacks.
-The data is fetched from www.cybercrimeinfocenter.org.
+This project contains scripts to fetch and process data related to bad Autonomous System Numbers (ASNs) most used in phishing attacks or abused by attackers.
+The data is fetched from multiple sources .
 This folders includes scripts to automatically update the list of bad ASNs and retrieve their corresponding IP ranges.

 ## Scripts and Files
 1. `fetch_cybercrimeinfocenter_phishing_asn_stats.py`